a11yproject/a11yproject.com/src/posts/2021-03-23-myth-alternate-text-can-be-automated.md

 ## Automation

 Technologies such as [machine learning](https://en.m.wikipedia.org/wiki/Machine_learning) and [computer vision](https://en.m.wikipedia.org/wiki/Computer_vision) allow us to guess at what an image is based on its arrangements of pixels.
-For example, we might show a computer tens of thousands of photos of fire hydrants to train it to understand what configurations of pixels look “fire hydrant-ish.”
+For example, we might show a computer hundreds of thousands of photos of fire hydrants to train it to understand what configurations of pixels look “fire hydrant-ish.”

 The idea is that you can take these technologies and apply them to a content management system (CMS) or other publishing system.
 The publishing system would ideally then be able to automatically apply alternate text to any image uploaded by an author.